 Panel discussion

-Professor Philip Peyton (Vic), A/Prof Sabine Braat (SA) and Professor Pamela McIntyre (SA).
+Professor Philip Peyton (Vic), A/Prof Sabine Braat (SA), Professor Pamela Macintyre (SA) and Ms Hannah Cozens (Vic).

 9-9.30am